JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 ***

+Beven’s family lived in a pre-War tenement apartment building but his apartment was weird.
+It was really dark and filled with busted or dismantled furniture.

+“Sorry, my dad refinishes old furniture.”
+Beven said as we walked in.
+“Just walk over there,” he said while pointing to an improvised desk made out of a dining table that was near the entrance to the kitchen.

+We made our way through the piles of crap and saw a smll TV set connected to an Atari 800 and 810 disk drive sitting on the table.

 ***

 *Trading Video Games with Beven (c) Copyright by Jack Szwergold; written on November 25, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*